farmachine/spyglass/replit.md

 ## Recent Changes

 **January 17, 2025**
-- ✓ **FLOW CAPTURE REBRANDING**: Complete application rebrand from "Document Data Extraction App" to "Flow Capture"
+- ✓ **EXTRACLY REBRANDING**: Complete application rebrand from "Flow Capture" to "Extracly"
-- ✓ Created professional Flow Capture logo with gradient design and flow visualization elements
+- ✓ Created professional Extracly logo with wave-like design and data extraction visualization elements
 - ✓ Logo acts as clickable home button throughout the application interface
 - ✓ Updated all page headers (Dashboard, ProjectLayout, Login) with new branding
 - ✓ Enhanced HTML meta tags with SEO-optimized title and descriptions for Flow Capture